Conducting an L&D Audit: Learning Operations

 In the short term, that means even the most mature L&D teams will have to do more with less.
 In the long term, preparation for a faster pace of business and better alignment with organizational needs is a must if L&D are to continue proving their worth to the business.

-Both of these objectives require training teams to have a firm grasp on operational efficiency.
+Both of these objectives require training teams to have a firm grasp on operational efficiency in learning and development.
 Auditing the efficiency and effectiveness of internal L&D operations enables you to increase the quantity and quality of your output by working with what you have.

 L&D Operational Efficiency Components